TheQueenofEverything/Professional_Readme_Generator/README.md

 Project challenges:

-- Issues with proper syntax to make functions work.
+- Issues with proper syntax to make functions work;
-- Overall, the development of this back-end application got complicated very fast.
-- Most tests weren't sucessfull at all in the beginning.
+- Most tests were unsuccessfull in the beginning
-- It took a while to understand how the system works to generate the read me file.

-Installation:
+Installation & Usage:

-1) In Visual Studio Code, open the Integrated Terminal through right click on the index.js file.
+STEP 1) In Visual Studio Code, open the Integrated Terminal through right click on the index.js file.

-2) In the Terminal...
+STEP 2 2) In the Terminal...

 - Run npm install